-Before you buy a monitor for your graphic design you think about the following: the resolution on the screen, how big it is, how accurate colors are, what connections it has, and if it can be adjusted to make things easier.
-Consider how much money you want to spend too.
+Before you buy a monitor for your graphic design, you think about the following: the resolution on the screen, how big it is, how accurate the colors are, what connections it has, and if it can be adjusted to make things easier.
+Consider how much money you want to spend, too.

 The most common resolution on monitors is 1920 x 1080.
 If you are using your monitor for graphic design or image editing, having a higher resolution can make things look sharper and more detailed.
-However, if you don’t need the highest quality images then a lower resolution might be a better fit for you.
+However, if you don’t need the highest quality images, a lower resolution might be better for you.

-As with all things in life, bigger isn’t always better when it comes to monitors.
-Typically, 24-inch models tend to be the biggest options available on the market and they offer much more space than their 18-inch counterparts for working with photos.
-If your workstation doesn’t have enough space to accommodate a larger monitor, then a smaller option might be best.
+As with everything in life, bigger isn’t always better regarding monitors.
+Typically, 24-inch models tend to be the most extensive options available on the market, and they offer much more space than their 18-inch counterparts for working with photos.
+If your workstation doesn’t have enough space to accommodate a larger monitor, a smaller option might be best.

 Monitors with good color accuracy will show you images that look true to their original colors.
 When looking for monitors, check how many percent of the sRGB/rec and NTSC color gamuts they cover.
-Most monitors offer at least 98% coverage color gamut ultra thin bezel, but some models go up to 124%.
-This is important because professionals often work with images that fall within these ranges.
+Most monitors offer at least 98% coverage color gamut ultra-thin bezel, but some models reach 124%.
+This is important because professionals often work with images within these ranges.

-Most modern graphic design monitors come equipped with several connections including an HDMI port and a DisplayPort.
-If you are planning to use external devices like tablets or cameras, make sure to get a monitor that has these connections as well.
+Most modern graphic design monitors have several connections, including an HDMI port and a DisplayPort.
+If you are planning to use external devices like tablets or cameras, get a monitor with these connections as well.

-Many monitors come with built-in features that allow you to customize the way they look.
-This can include things like changing the screen resolution, brightness, and color temperature.
-Many monitors also have VESA mounting holes so you can attach them directly to the wall if needed.
+Many monitors have built-in features that allow you to customize their look.
+This can include changing the screen resolution, brightness, and color temperature.
+Many monitors also have VESA mounting holes to attach directly to the wall if needed.

 The type of panel used in graphic design monitors can affect the quality of the picture.
-There are three main types: IPS, tn panel, and VA panels.
+There are three main types: IPS, TN, and VA.

-On the other hand, an IPS monitor uses an in-plane switching LCD which creates a clearer picture without the blurring effects of a TN monitor.
+On the other hand, an IPS monitor uses an in-plane switching LCD, creating a more precise picture without the blurring effects of a TN monitor.

-A VA monitor uses a vertical alignment LCD which creates a brighter picture and provides wider viewing angles than a TN monitor.
+A VA monitor uses a vertical alignment LCD, creating a brighter picture and providing wider viewing angles than a TN monitor.

 Increased color consistency

-If you’re looking to get into graphic design, you’ll probably want a monitor that offers increased color consistency.
+You’ll probably want a monitor that offers increased color consistency to get into graphic design.
 You don’t want your designs to vary too much from one monitor to the next.

-It would help if you also looked for a monitor to adjust the brightness, contrast, and gamma settings automatically.
+It would help if you also looked for a monitor to automatically adjust the brightness, contrast, and gamma settings.
 These allow you to control the colors of your images and videos easily.